abrelsfo/Creepin/readme.md

 ```
 Usage
-  $ creepin [handle] [profile/url] [flags]
+  $ creepin [input] [flags]

 Explanation
-  creepin evaluates the first argument as a handle and if it is not stored then
-  it evaluates it as a profile.
-It will then follow the flags to open the specified profiles
+  If you give two arguments in the input then the first one is evaluated as the handle for the second argument.
+The only time you really need two arguments is when you are saving a favorite for later.

 Flags
   -g --> Github